Cantering in the Bulgarian countryside

 Hands and Feet

 - Comfortable riding boots.
-We recommend short boots with half chaps but you may wish to take long chaps as an extra layer against inclement weather.
+We recommend short boots with half chaps.
 We don't recommend taking your favourite long leather boots in case they get damaged

 - Waterproof shoes/boots can be useful for abundant dew in the mornings or when it rains

-- Trainers or equivalent light shoes for moving around the camp in the evenings
+- Trainers or equivalent light shoes for the casual evenings

 - Several pairs of warm, thick socks